 The sponsoring organization must acknowledge its sponsorship and provide phone numbers in all its publicity material.
 The Library phone number should not be listed as a point of contact for the event.
 All publicity (flyers, posters, newsletters, press releases, and invitations) must prominently state that the organization sponsors the event and/or “This program is not sponsored by the Patten Free Library.”
 The Patten Free Library does not necessarily support or endorse the views, opinions, or positions of groups or organizations using its meeting spaces.
 No group using the space should represent in advertising or promotions that the Library supports or endorses the group’s purpose or viewpoint.
-Only the Library or affiliated organizations may sponsor fund raising activities.
+Only the Library may sponsor fund raising activities.

-The Community Room comfortably seats about 60 and can be configured in various ways.
+The Community Room seats 56 and can be configured in various ways.
 Groups may only use the meeting space during the normal operating hours of the Library.
 If there is a request for time outside of normal operating hours, this use will need to be approved by the Director as special staffing may be required.
 Meetings may not start until 15 minutes after opening; groups must leave the premises 15 minutes before closing.
 A member of the group sponsoring the meeting must be responsible for the operation of the audio-visual equipment.
 Groups are responsible for setting up the room and leaving the room in good order.
 The applicant is responsible for loss or damage resulting from the use of the room.

 No group except library-related or library-sponsored groups may use the Community Room for regular meetings more frequently than monthly.
 However, a series that meets more than once a month may be held with prior approval from the Director.